dankuck/dankuck.github.io/_posts/2017-08-01-code-visualization.md

 ---
 layout: post
-title: "Computer Code Visualization"
+title: "I Can't See My Software"
-page_img: matrix code.jpg
+page_img: /assets/2568645910_8d55b4541b_b.jpg
-page_img_desc: ""
+page_img_desc: "This is a terrible way to look at information."
 no_ad: 1
 draft: 1
 ---